BrandonKastningSeattle/GodsWrath_Productions/README.md

 [Don't do their Duties (False County, Municipal kings); Be Faithful to Almighty Father G-d Yeshua Ha-Machiach]

 “He giveth power to the faint; and to them that have no might he increaseth strength.” - Isaiah 40:29 (KJV)

+“Even the youths shall faint and be weary, and the young men shall utterly fall:” - Isaiah 40:30 (KJV)